Thor’s Hammer, Mjolnir, is the most iconic object from Norse mythology. This was true in Viking times as well as today.

 To help him wield the mighty weapon, Norse mythology claims that Thor also possessed a belt, named Megingdjord, which doubled his already prestigious strength.
 He also had a set of iron gloves called Jarngreipr.

-But as well as being a weapon, the Vikings considered Thor’s hammer to be a ritual tool for hallowing places, things and events for their intended purpose, for example wedding and birth.
+But as well as being a weapon, the Vikings considered Thor’s hammer to be a ritual tool for hallowing places, things and events for their intended purpose, for example, weddings and births.
 In this way, the hammer integrated these social changes into the established order, dispelling the possible chaos that could be caused by the change.

-The story from Norse mythology of Thor and Thrym symbolises the dual purpose of Mjolnir.
+The story from Norse mythology of Thor and Thrym symbolizes the dual purpose of Mjolnir.
 Thrym was a giant king in Jotunheim, the land of the giants, who stole Thor’s hammer.

 Thrym was in love with the goddess Freya, so Thor disguised himself as the beautiful goddess and agreed to marry Thrym in order to gain access to the giant king’s hall.
 When the hammer was called forth to hallow the wedding, Thor was able to seize it, and then kill all of the giants in the hall.
 However, the fact that Thrym could steal the hammer dispels the myth spread by Marvel that only Thor, or the worthy, could wield Mjolnir.